What are the best compostable nappies Australia has?

-Well, we ordered a trial pack word $46,90(plus $18- postage will differ per location) and started trying these compostable nappies to find answers to our questions.
+Well, we ordered a trial pack worth $46,90(plus $18- postage will differ per location) and started trying these compostable nappies to find answers to our questions.
 We ordered the starter pack containing one stretchable pull-up cover with a side opening and one pack of 26 compostable u pads, and like a flash, the postman arrived at our front door.
 Wow, that went quickly.
 We are off to a good start!

-We were excited to try out these nappies, and however, we are planning to use them at night.
-We started out trying them in the daytime until we felt confident enough to fit them on bub for a full overnight.
+We were excited to try out these nappies but plan to use them at night.
+We tried them in the daytime until we felt confident enough to fit them on Bub for a full overnight.

 (Our trial baby is 19 months old and 11,5 kilos; we choose U-Pads size L)

 Shall we have a look at the pros and cons first?
-Ok, let’s get started.
+Okay, let’s get started.

 Pros and Cons of Best compostable nappies Australia